uakfdotb/ghostpp/readme.txt

 db_mysql_user = YOUR_USERNAME
 db_mysql_password = YOUR_PASSWORD
 db_mysql_port = 0
+db_mysql_botid = 1

 You can use a remote MySQL server if you wish, just specify the server and port above (the default MySQL port is 3306).
 Please be aware that GHost++ does not cache and retry failed queries so it is possible for GHost++ to lose data when using a remote (or even local) MySQL server.
 Create a new database on your MySQL server then run the most recent "mysql_create_tables.sql" file on it.
 GHost++ won't create or modify your MySQL database schema like it does with SQLite so you are responsible for making sure your database schema is accurate.
 This means you need to keep track of what schema you're using and run the appropriate "mysql_upgrade.sql" file(s) on your database as necessary.
-Note that with MySQL you can configure multiple bots to use the same database although support for this is not 100% complete or configurable.
+Note that with MySQL you can configure multiple bots to use the same database.

-*** IMPORTANT ***

-MySQL support has not yet been implemented in the admin game.
-If you are using a MySQL database any commands that modify the database (e.g. adding admins or bans) will not work in the admin game.
+It is recommended that you set db_mysql_botid to a unique value on each bot connecting to the same database but it is not necessary.
+The bot ID number is just to help you keep track of which bot the data came from and can be set to the same value on each bot if you wish.

 =====================
 Automatic Matchmaking